frontendpatterns/frontendpatterns.dev/src/content/patterns/performance-profiling.md

 ## Solution

-Apply the Performance Profiling pattern by using browser DevTools to identify performance bottlenecks and memory leaks, and reinforce it with concise examples or tests.
+Use browser DevTools to identify performance bottlenecks and memory leaks.
 For example, add a lint rule that rejects feature-flag commits without the cleanup task attached.